 Post a task with your price in mind, then get offers.

 It's free and takes only a minute.

 See how it works

 Having a garden wall is a great way to delineate space.
-It sets a clear boundary between your garden and your neighbour’s.
+It sets a clear boundary between your garden and your neighbor’s.
 You can also use it to complement your garden, creating an illusion of a bigger space.

-These decorative walls emphasise specific elements in your garden and provide an added visual interest to your garden.
+These decorative walls emphasize specific elements in your garden and provide an added visual interest to your garden.
 Fancy garden walls can serve as finishing touches to your garden’s design.
 And they make for a great backdrop, too!

-Top 17 modern garden wall decoration ideas
+17 Fancy garden wall ideas

 1. Put up a bamboo fence